arjun-rao/arjun-rao.github.io/index.md

 # About Me

-Currently working at Microsoft as a Software Engineer on Microsoft News & Feeds.
+Currently working at Microsoft as a Software Engineer on the Ranking Infrastructure Team at Microsoft Start.

 I have a Master's degree in Computer Science from the [University of Colorado, Boulder](https://colorado.edu).
 During my masters I worked with Dr.Sidney D'Mello at the [Emotive Computing Lab](https://sites.google.com/site/sidneydmello/emotive-computing-lab) on modelling Collaborative Problem Solving discourse through Natural Language Processing and Machine Learning techniques from Jan 2020 - May 2021.